nix881/lab1/README.md

-a=# FastAPI Docker Application with MariaDB and Redis
+# FastAPI Docker Application with MariaDB and Redis

 This project is a Dockerized FastAPI application running on version 3.9.
 The application interacts with a MariaDB database and a Redis-based Valkey service.
 FastAPI is exposed on port 8000 and provides a Swagger UI documentation at `/docs`.